‘Little People, Big World’ Baby Update: Tori And Zach Roloff Reveal Their Son’s Adorable Nursery

 Little People, Big World fans have had a lot to be happy about this week.

-On Tuesday, a brand new season of the long-running TLC series kicked off, with a sweet episode that showed excited parents-to-be Zach and Tori Roloff announcing to friends and family that they’re expecting a baby boy.
+On Tuesday, a brand new season of the long-running TLC series kicked off with a sweet episode that showed excited parents-to-be Zach and Tori Roloff announcing to friends and family that they’re expecting a baby boy.
 To celebrate, Tori posted the first picture of Baby Roloff’s newly completed nursery on Instagram.

 The room features an adorable mountain theme, with snow-capped, gray mountains painted on the walls and matching accent pillows in the crib and on the rocking chair.
-There is also a charming plane mobile hanging above the crib and a rustic “R” on the wall for Roloff waiting to greet the new baby when he arrives.
+There is also a charming plane mobile hanging above the crib and a rustic “R” on the wall (for Roloff) waiting to greet the new baby when he arrives.

-As Inquisitr previously noted, the newest star of Little People, Big World could be making his debut at any time.
-While Tori Roloff is due late this month, a few days ago, she posted on Instagram that she recently felt her first contraction and is already 1 centimeter dilated.
+As the Inquisitr previously noted, the newest star of Little People, Big World could make his debut at any time.
+While Tori Roloff is due late this month, a few days ago, she posted on Instagram that she recently felt her first contraction and is already one centimeter dilated.

 According to WebMD, Tori is likely experiencing Braxton Hicks contractions, which are basically just a test run for the real thing.
 Unlike real contractions, Braxton Hicks contractions aren’t typically painful and don’t increase in intensity and frequency over time.
 However, when Baby Roloff is ready to make his grand entrance, Tori’s contractions will come in steady intervals and last up to 70 seconds each.